 Healing any hormonal issues (getting your period back, normalizing an irregular period, decreasing PMS, managing PCOS, caring for your thyroid health, etc etc) isn’t about small details, it’s about the big picture.
 Often it doesn’t matter what supplements we’re taking or how many green foods we’re eating if we can’t take care of our most basic needs…nourishing ourselves with enough energy, allowing our bodies relaxation and getting enough sleep.

 And in all this, learning to extend compassion and kindness to ourselves.
 Way easier said than done.
-If any of that resonates with you, I hope you’ll either sign up for my free mini course or come back tomorrow for the opening of the Heal Your Hormones & Get Your Period Back E-Course.
-This has been a long time coming and I’m SO EXCITED.
+If any of that resonates with you, I hope you’ll either sign up for my free mini course where I walk you through some starting steps you can take today to better care for yourself.

 Share your thoughts in the comments – I love hearing you guy’s experiences and thoughts!